Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for enterprise software and cloud computing is estimated to be several hundred billion dollars.
-Oracle is positioned to capture a significant portion of this market by leveraging its existing customer base and expanding its cloud offerings.
+The total addressable market (TAM) for cloud services and enterprise software is estimated to be in the trillions of dollars.
+Oracle is positioned to capture a significant portion of this TAM by expanding its cloud offerings and focusing on enterprise customers.

 Upturn SWOT Analysis